-- A flat stone about an inch thick, with a slight depression in the surface, works best for SHTF cooking.
+- A flat stone about an inch thick, with a slight depression in the surface, works best for primitive cooking.

 - Don’t use glassy-looking stones like quartz and obsidian because these types of rocks tend to explode.

-- Remember to grease your rock before cooking, or else your food will stick!
+- Remember to grease your rock before cooking, or else your survival food will stick.

 - Rock frying pans aren’t forever.
-After a few uses, the heat could break the rock, so better gather a few as you find them.
+After a few uses, the heat can break the rock, so better gather a few as you find them.

-- Once you’re done whipping up a meal, let your rock frying pan cool down on its down.
+- Once you’re done whipping up a meal, let your rock frying pan cool down on its own.
 Washing it immediately after cooking will cause the stone to break due to thermal shock.

-Making improvised pots and pans out of bamboo and stone is wise.
+Making improvised pots and pans out of bamboo and stone is smart.
 But what if you’re stuck in a long-term survival situation?
 You can’t just keep cutting trees and picking stones, can you?
 At times like these, it pays to know a thing or two about pottery.